christianlevesque/christianlevesque.net/blog/faith/deconstruction/the-philosophy-of-universal-salvation.md

 It may also be that Jesus' sacrifice keeps the lost from being utterly destroyed, but they still have to "pay their way" back to God with their time in the Lake of Fire.

 A complicating factor is the parable of the unforgiving servant (Matthew 18:23-35).
 In it, Jesus describes a man who begs his master to forgive him a large debt.
 The master has mercy on him, then forgives his debt and releases him.
 However, the servant then tracks down one of his fellow servants who owes him a small debt and assaults him, and threw him into prison until the debt is repaid.
 The master heard about it and then threw the original servant into jail "until he should pay back all he owed".
 Critically, verse 35 says, "This is how my heavenly Father will treat each of you unless you forgive your brother or sister from your heart."
 This strongly implies that our sins have a "price" which the Second Death extracts from us, and the subtextual implication here is that this price *can* be repaid.
 Maybe universal salvation is bunk, and God just did us a solid by giving us a get-out-of-jail-early card?
-This doesn't invalidate the philosophy being universal salvation though, because in this interpretation of scripture, God is still not letting any human be lost for all eternity either through his needless capitulation to their "free will", or else via his random whim.
+This doesn't invalidate the philosophy behind universal salvation though, because in this interpretation of scripture, God is still not letting any human be lost for all eternity either through his needless capitulation to their "free will", or else via his random whim.
 The philosophy of universal salvation holds true, even if Jesus' sacrifice is not strictly necessary for the lost to eventually enter Heaven.
 I don't think I believe this though - it's just an exercise.
 "Sometimes, a [parable] is just a [parable]."

 ## My philosophy of the Bible